 Pagani • Lamborghini • Maserati

 This post is unusual for us, Italian sports cars?
-The day was so memorable we had to share it.
+But the day was so memorable – we had to share it.
 Hope you enjoy it as much as we enjoyed experiencing it.

 We were so happy when our youngest daughter, Ally and her boyfriend Brett came to Florence, Italy to visit us for 8-days.
 It was the first time that we actually had family visit us here.
 We had a few surprise days planned for them and we found out; they had one for us too.

-Ally was sworn to secrecy by Brett and the day was only revealed to us 20-minutes prior to leaving.
+Brett swore Ally to secrecy.
+The day’s events were only revealed to us 20-minutes prior to leaving.
 They took us on a private tour of two Italian icon car factories and museums, as well as a visit to a private collection/museum of Maserati cars.

 Italian Sports Cars: Pagani Automobili S.p.A.

 As the story goes, Mr. Pagani went to Ferrari for a job but was turned down by Enzo Ferrari because his ideas were too radical.
 Maybe Enzo should have listened a little better.
 Mr. Pagani walked away and decided to start his own company with his own designs and ideas.
 Bravo – Mr. Pagani!

 Next we headed to the Lamborghini museum and factory in Bologna, but first, it was time for lunch.
 We sat down with our driver and tour guide, placed our orders when Brett asked if I’d like to test drive a Lamborghini Huracan Evo?
 It seems they rent them for test drives at the restaurant that was located conveniently, across the street from the factory.
 Of course, Brett already knew this and had it planned all along.